pikatenor/logstash-input-grpc/README.md

    host => "localhost"
    # remote server's port.
    port => 50051
-   # whether to use TLS connection to server.
+   # whether to use TLS connection to server. (optional; default to true)
    use_tls => false
-   # path to CA certificate to verify server.
+   # path to CA certificate to verify server. (optional)
    ca_path => "/path/to/ca.crt"

    # fully qualified method name to call. 'service/method' syntax.